ordovice/batocera-switch/README.md

 # batocera-switch
 Extends Batocera and adds switch emulation as an UNSUPPORTED ADD-ON to BATOCERA.

-Master branch is currently working on Batocera 35.
-It has not been tested on Batocera 36 beta (this includes the Steam Deck Betas).
-If you have v34, please use the packaged release.
+Master branch is currently working on Batocera 35 and 36.
+If you have v34, please upgrade Batocera as we are no longer supporting v34.

 This version of the code requires a file system for userdata that supports symlinking (EXT4, BTRFS).